IndigoLuksch/inverse_EM_field_constructor/README.md

 [Dockerfile](Dockerfile), [docker-compose.yaml](docker-compose.yaml) are needed to containerise this process.
 (I made some notes [here](scratch/docker-gcloud-notes).)

 [E_field_notebook](1_initial_attempt/E_field_notebook.ipynb) notebook contains initial attempts create a convolutional NN for an electric field

+## List of models
+Model files are large so I have not uploaded them here.
+Contact me if you would like access :)

+model1: params MSE loss, field calculated in plane of magnet
+model2: params MSE loss, field calculated just above magnet --> less extreme values
+model3: hybrid loss (field : params = 1 : 20)